jpnewman/my-jekyll-website/_docs/inkscape/README.md

-# DevOps graphic for CV.
+# DevOps graphic for CV

 Based On: <https://logosbynick.com/inkscape-infographic-template/>